CMMCD/Snorlax/README.md

 The implementation in this repository is written in Java.

-All sorting algorithms have drawbacks, things like difficulty to implement, being slow for certain types of data, or have very bad efficiency with a large numbers of inputs.
+All sorting algorithms have drawbacks, things like difficulty to implement, being slow for certain types of data, or having very poor efficiency with a large numbers of inputs.
 Snorlax's drawback for its incredible efficiency is that it is not 100% accurate.
 This means that in some cases Snorlax can return lists that are not completely sorted.

 ## Code Example

+'''
 // Creating an example array to be sorted int[] input = {1,24,1283786,999999999};